Costa Rica–Mexico football rivalry: Notable managers

 Lavolpe's playing philosophy (named Lavolpismo) has earned him praise from fans and critics alike, with The Guardian even naming him "Best Coach of the World Cup" for his attitude.

-3.- Miguel Herrera (Mexico 2013-2015, Costa Rica 2025-present):
+3.- Miguel Herrera (Mexico 2013–2015, Costa Rica 2025–2026):

 In October 2013, Herrera was appointed coach of Mexico, largely due to his success as manager of Club América, which he led to a dramatic Liga MX title.
 He qualified the team for the 2014 FIFA World Cup after crushing 5-1 and 4-2 victories over New Zealand in the inter-confederation playoffs.
 When many considered Mexico eliminated in the first round of the World Cup, Herrera and his team shocked the world by reaching the knockout stage, only to be eliminated.
 The following year, he managed both the Copa América and the CONCACAF Gold Cup; in the former, Mexico was eliminated in the first round, although in the latter, they won by defeating Jamaica 3-1 in the final.
-In January 2025, Herrera was appointed as Costa Rica's new coach, and will look to guide them to the 2026 FIFA World Cup.
+In January 2025, Herrera was appointed as Costa Rica's new coach, and will look to guide them to the 2026 FIFA World Cup, but was dismissed in November from his role following Costa Rica's failure to qualify for the World Cup.

-Herrera is, in fact, one of Lavolpe's disciples, adopting his coaching philosophy.
-However, unlike his mentor's cold personality, he has a more extroverted and striking personality, which has even cost him his coaching position at some of the clubs he has managed.